dade92/spring-example3/README.md

 if you run it and then try to run the application locally, you will see the application poiting to prod environment (taken from the /target folder built before using maven).

+### Local environment
+BE needs a database to run.
+For local development, you can run the script `run-local-environment.sh` to start a fresh local Mysql instance with sample data inside.
+You can access it at `localhost:3306`.

 ### CI/CD

 The project is integrated with Github actions.
 You can find the configuration inside the .github folder.